 Hen-of-the-woods are one of the largest mushrooms.
 They are generally found at the base and old decaying stumps of oak trees.
 While foraging in the woods, maitake can look like a pile of old leaves against a stump from a distance.

 Look for overlapping, vivid-brown above and white below caps, which when seen from a distance, appear like ruffled feathers of the back of a hen.
 The caps feature a smooth rubbery texture that quickly springs back when bent down and then released.
 Fine pores cover the under-surface of caps.
 Its multi-branched stalk is white, quite thick and short, and stubby.

 G. frondosa is quite similar to the edible Polypore G. umbellata.
 The caps on G. umbellata are umbrella-shaped and are more open than on G. frondosa.
 Maitake are also confused to Berkeley's polypore (B. berkeleyi), cauliflowers (Sparassis spp.), etc.

 Technically, maitake is a perennial, saprophytic polypore fungus.
-In the past, maitake has foraged only in the temperate forests of Eastern American states, Siberia and Japan.
-Commercial cultivation has now made it possible to produce this mushroom in large quantities that people around the world can enjoy the benefits of this important mushroom.
+In the past, maitake has foraged only in the temperate forests of Eastern American states, Siberia, and Japan.
+Commercial cultivation has now made it possible to produce this mushroom in large quantities so that people around the world can enjoy the benefits of this important mushroom.

 Maitake prefers buried hardwood logs and stumps outdoors and supplemented hardwood sawdust indoors.
-Fruiting is slow and appears after 12-16 months after spawn inoculation in the cultivated farms.
+Fruiting is slow and appears after 12-16 months after spawning inoculation in the cultivated farms.
 To harvest, pull the entire mushroom from the substrate at the base.

 Maitake is low in calories; 100 gram of fresh mushroom holds just 31 calories.
-Novertheless, this highly prized gourmet mushroom is naturally rich in bioactive compounds, antioxidants, vitamins and minerals that promote health.
+Nevertheless, this highly prized gourmet mushroom is naturally rich in bioactive compounds, antioxidants, vitamins, and minerals that promote health.

 Maitake composes β-glucan, a polysaccharide compound which has cholesterol reducing properties.

-Maitake, along with Ling zhi, Coriolus (turkey tail mushroom), is one of the well-recognised medicinal fungi used in the traditional Chinese medicine (TCM) for centuries.
-It believed to has immunomodulator, anti-tumor, anti-diabetic, and cholestrol reducing properties.
+Maitake, along with Ling zhi, Coriolus (turkey tail mushroom), is one of the well-recognized medicinal fungi used in the traditional Chinese medicine (TCM) for centuries.
+It is believed to have immunomodulator, anti-tumor, anti-diabetic, and cholesterol-reducing properties.